EX-XDRiVER/Chart-Documentation/unlocks.md

 `GetBestWings()`
 - This will get the player's best wings on the chart.

+`GetGroup()`
+- Gets the 'group' this folder is located in.
+This does NOT include the 'subgroup', only the parent folder.

+`GetSubgroup()`
+- Gets the 'subgroup' this folder is located in.
+If this chart is not in a subgroup, this returns `null`.

-`GetSongGroup()`
+`GetSongGroup()` (alias: `GetFullGroup()`)
 - Gets the current 'group', or folder name that this chart is located in.
+This includes subfolders.

+`SongGroupExists(string group)`
+- Returns `true` or `false` if a 'group' or folder name has songs.

 `HasMinimumScore(int score)`
 - Compare the player's scores on this chart to the specified score.
 If the player has a score above or equal to the specified score, this returns true.